Hughes Finance logo

 The company's business model centers on providing quick access to cash for immediate financial needs.
 Hughes Finance offers personal loans, cash loans, and signature loans ranging up to $1,300 with repayment periods up to 12 months.
 All loans are structured as installment loans rather than payday loans.

 While Hughes Finance markets aggressively against payday lenders and emphasizes affordability, they provide no specific APR, fee structure, or concrete loan terms on their website.
-The absence of transparent pricing information is a significant limitation for consumers trying to evaluate actual costs.
+The absence of listed pricing information is a significant limitation for consumers trying to evaluate actual costs.
 Their maximum loan amount of $1,300 and 12-month repayment term position them squarely in the emergency cash and small personal loan space rather than broader personal lending.

 Services & Features